carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 ![IAM](https://d1.awsstatic.com/product-marketing/IAM/iam-how-it-works-diagram.04a2c4e4a1e8848155840676fa97ff2146d19012.png)

 - IAM is global (so region isn’t a factor)
-- It offers centralized control over your AWS account.
-It enables shared access to your AWS account.
+- It offers centralized control over your AWS account, enabling shared access to your AWS account (e.g. 1 account - multiple users)
 - Granular Permissions (can set different permissions for different people/ different resources)
+- It allows configuration of temporary access for users, devices and services
 - Includes Federation Integration which taps into Active Directory, Facebook, Linkedin, etc. for authentication
 - Multi-factor authentication support
-- Allows configuration of temporary access for users, devices and services
 - It supports PCI DSS compliance.
-PCI DSS compliance just is basically a compliant framework that if you're taking credit card details, you need to be compliant with the framework.
-So IAM supports PCI DSS.
+  - PCI DSS compliance is a security compliant framework for taking credit card details.
 - Access entities:
-  - `Users` End users such as people, employees of an organisation ... etc
+  - `Users` End users such as people or employees of an organisation.
     - IAM users are individuals who have been granted access to an AWS account.
     - New Users
-      - They have NO permissions when first created, NO have access to any AWS services (they can only login to the AWS console) ==> Permission must be explicitly granted to allow a user to access an AWS service.
+      - They have **NO permissions when first created** (they can only login to the AWS console) ==> Permissions must be explicitly granted to allow an user to access an AWS service.
-      - They are assigned Access Key ID & Secret Access Keys when first created => You can get to view these once.
+      - They are assigned **Access Key ID & Secret Access Keys** when first created => You can get to view these once.
 If you lose them, you have to regenerate them.
       - In order for a new IAM user to be able to log into the console, the user must have a password set
-  - `Groups` are a collection of users, and can not have other groups.
+  - `Groups` are a collection of users, and cannot contains other groups.
 Groups allow you to define permissions for all the users within it.
   - `Roles`
     - Types of Roles
-      - Service Roles (To assign permission to AWS Resources), specifying what the resource (such as EC2) is allowed to access on another resource (S3)
+      - `Service Roles` (To assign permission to AWS Resources), specifying what the resource (such as EC2) is allowed to access on another resource (S3).
-      - Cross account access roles: Used when you have multiple AWS accounts and another AWS account must interact with the current AWS account
+      - `Cross account access roles`: Used when you have multiple AWS accounts and another AWS account must interact with the current AWS account
-      - Identity provider access roles : Identity Federation (including AD, Facebook etc) can be configured to allow secure access to resources in an AWS account without creating an IAM user account.
+      - `Identity provider access roles`: Identity Federation (including AD, Facebook etc) can be configured to allow secure access to resources in an AWS account without creating an IAM user account.
     - Adventanges
       - Roles are more secure than storing your access key and secret access key on individual EC2 instances.
       - Roles are easier to manage.
       - Roles can be assigned to an EC2 instance after it is created using both the console & command line.
 - `Policies` JSON Document that defines permissions (`Allow` or `Deny` access to an action that can be performed on AWS resources) for Access Entities (user, group or role)
   - Each statement matches an AWS API request
+  - If a resource has multiple policies — AWS joins them.
+  - The **Least Privilege Principle** should be followed in AWS, don’t give more permission than a user needs.
+  - **IAM Policy Evaluation Logic** ➔ Explicit Deny ➯ Organization SCPs ➯ Resource-based Policies (optional) ➯ IAM Permission Boundaries ➯ Identity-based Policies.
     - Anything that is not explicitly allowed is implicitly denied
-    - **IAM Policy Evaluation Logic** ➔ Explicit Deny ➯ Organization SCPs ➯ Resource-based Policies (optional) ➯ IAM Permission Boundaries ➯ Identity-based Policies
-  - If a resource has multiple policies — AWS joins them
-  - The **Least Privilege Principle** should be followed in AWS, don’t give more permission than a user needs.
-  - **IAM Permission Boundaries** to set at individual user or role for maximum allowed permissions
+    - `Service control policies (SCPs)` are a type of organization policy that you can use to manage permissions in your organization.
+      - It offers central control over the maximum available permissions for all accounts in your organization.
+      - It helps you to ensure your accounts stay within your organization’s access control guidelines.
     - **Resource Based Policies** are supported by S3, SNS, and SQS.
+    - **IAM Permission Boundaries** to set at individual user or role for maximum allowed permissions.
-  - Sections:
+  - Policies Sections:
     - `Version` policy language version. `2012-10-17` is the latest version.
     - `Statement` container for one or more policy statements
     - `Sid` (optional) a way of labeling your policy statement
-    - `Effect` set whether the policy Allows or Deny
+    - `Effect` set whether the policy **Allows or Deny**
-    - `Principal` user, group, role, or federated user to which you would like to allow or deny access
+    - `Principal` (WHO) user, group, role, or federated user to which you would like to allow or deny access
-    - `Action` one or more actions that can be performed on AWS resources
+    - `Action` (WHAT) one or more actions that can be performed on AWS resources
-    - `Resource` one or more AWS resources to which actions apply
+    - `Resource` (WHERE) one or more AWS resources to which actions apply
     - `Condition` (optional) one or more conditions to satisfy for policy to be applicable, otherwise ignore the policy.

 ```json